 - Increased risk of developing colon cancer

-Due to the severe health risks that an individual faces as a result of habitual laxative use, it is extremely important that he or she receive treatment and rehab from a professional center specializing in laxative abuse in order to overcome the compulsion to continue consuming this detrimental substance.
+Due to the severe health risks that an individual faces as a result of habitual laxative use, it is extremely important that he or she receive treatment from a professional center specializing in laxative abuse in order to overcome the compulsion to continue consuming this detrimental substance.

 Additionally, due to the fact that the majority of people who abuse laxatives are also suffering from an eating disorder, it is absolutely necessary that treatment be sought so that the life-threatening effects of the disorder can be prevented.
-Center for Hope of the Sierras in Nevada has been dedicated to providing life-changing treatment and rehab at our center to adolescents and adults who are struggling with eating disorders.
+Center for Hope of the Sierras in Nevada has been dedicated to providing life-changing treatment at our center to adolescents and adults who are struggling with eating disorders.

-There are a number of different types of treatment and rehab interventions used at centers that treat eating disorders and laxative abuse that can be implemented in order to help individuals overcome a laxative abuse problem and eating disorder concern.
-One of the most beneficial levels of care is found through residential treatment and rehab.
+There are a number of different types of treatment interventions used at centers that treat eating disorders and laxative abuse that can be implemented in order to help individuals overcome a laxative abuse problem and eating disorder concern.
+One of the most beneficial levels of care is found through residential treatment.
 In this setting, individuals are provided with around-the-clock support from both medical and mental health professionals who monitor their progress, ensure their safety, and offer ongoing encouragement.
 In this setting, individuals can learn how to overcome their compulsive behaviors regarding laxative use, while also learning about healthy lifestyles and positive weight management.
-If an individual does not require the intensity of the care found in a residential treatment and rehab program, or if he or she has completed programming in residential care and requires a step-down option, outpatient services are available.
+If an individual does not require the intensity of the care found in a residential treatment program, or if he or she has completed programming in residential care and requires a step-down option, outpatient services are available.
 By engaging in outpatient services, individuals have the ability to live at home and adhere to their daily responsibilities, while still acquiring the support and encouragement that is needed in order to remain successful in their recovery.

-Within any level of treatment and rehab that is offered at a treatment center for eating disorders and laxative abuse concerns, individuals will be afforded access to an array of therapeutic interventions, a variety of experiential therapies, psychiatric services, and nutritional counseling.
+Within any level of treatment that is offered at a treatment center for eating disorders and laxative abuse concerns, individuals will be afforded access to an array of therapeutic interventions, a variety of experiential therapies, psychiatric services, and nutritional counseling.
 All of these facets together work to provide individuals with a comprehensive plan of care that nurtures true and lasting healing.

-To learn more about Center for Hope of the Sierras in Nevada, and the comprehensive care we offer for the treatment and rehab of laxative abuse, please feel free to contact us at your convenience.
+To learn more about Center for Hope of the Sierras in Nevada, and the comprehensive care we offer for the treatment of laxative abuse, please feel free to contact us at your convenience.
 We look forward to answering all of your questions and helping you determine if our program is the perfect place for you.